sudeepdino008/PPiOS-Rename/README.md

 16. Add a script phase, and rename it to `Apply Renaming to Sources` (this should be the only real action for this target).

-17. Paste the following script, again adjusting for the correct path:
+17. Paste the following script (adjusting for the correct path):

         PATH="$PATH:$HOME/Downloads/PPiOS-Rename-v1.3.0"
         ppios-rename --obfuscate-sources